rea2000/superstar/README.md

 project1
 ========

-This is a cool production test project.
+This is a production project forever! --rea2000 thinks
 This is the first edit to this file.
 This is a Solleks edit to the file.